Best-forever-003/AAMIR-P/README.md

 # Who am I?
 - 🤵🏽‍ I am a pre-final year student pursuing my Bachelor's degree in the stream of Electronics and Communication Engineering.

--🏿‍💻 My love for Engineering is for Projects!
+-🏿‍💻 My love towards Engineering is for Projects!

 -🖋 Writing is my hobby